uakbr/sentinel-playground-main/README.md

 1. **File Format**: `.csl` files in the `/parsers/` directory
 2. **Deployment Method**:
    - Added as saved searches with function aliases
-   - Automatically updated to reference the `SecureHats_CL` table
+   - Automatically updated to reference the `RiskLogicGroup_CL` table
    - Accessible through their aliases in KQL queries

 ### Analytics Rules